billbuchanan/pqc_signatures/README.md

 ## Development Branch Details

 ### Description:
 This is the development branch for the pqc_signatures project which evaluates the performance of the proposed PQC signatures within round 1 of the NIST Post-Quantum Cryptography Additional Signatures project.
+It may not be in a fully functioning state and documentation may still need updated.
+The checkboxes below indicates whether the current development version is in a basic/fully functioning state and if the documentation is accurate for its current functionality.
+Regardless please keep this in mind and use the main branch if possible, thank you.

+- [x] Basic Functioning State*
+- [ ] Fully Functioning State
+- [ ] Up to date documentation

+> *Dev branch Notice: All algorithms that are currently included within the `src` directory can be compiled using the `setup.sh` script and tested using the `test-scripts/sig_speed_results.sh` script.
+Results will be outputted to a txt file located within the generated `test_data/results` directory.
+At the moment the testing script must be executed within its respective directory.

 <!-- As part of the development process of this branch, the `reference_code` directory contains the reference code files created by the varying teams behind the schemes submitted to the competition.
 It contains the following zip files: